bfirner/essays/presentations/2025-03-regularizers/regularizers.md

 * Different benefits have been ascribed to [Dropout](https://arxiv.org/abs/1207.0580)
   * Prevent "co-adaptation" of features
+    * As per Hinton's 2012 paper and Alexnet
   * Create a superposition of smaller DNNs within a larger DNN
-    * Comes with the same advantages of a random forest
+    * Comes with the same advantages as an ensemble

----

-## Concrete Example

-* DNNs are used to mine for signals in complex data to correlated to a desired output
-  * e.g. eyes are correlated with faces
-* Some correlations are weak, some are strong, and some are just spurious
+    * This is a more recent explanation
+* Dropout makes models prefer stronger signals over weaker signals

 ---